Claire-Potter/Belle-Musique-Studio/README.md

 For development, I used the sqlite3 database that comes with Django.
 A PostgreSQL database through Heroku is in use for the deployed live site.

+Please <a href="https://github.com/Claire-Potter/Belle-Musique-Studio/blob/main/project-files/apps-and-models.md" target="_blank">click here </a> to view the Apps and Models document.

  <a href="https://github.com/Claire-Potter/Belle-Musique-Studio/blob/main/project-files/dj_stripe_models.png" target="_blank">Database diagram - djstripe models</a>